Lewis Hamilton is on the verge of a bombshell move to Ferrari for the 2025 Formula 1 season.

 It may shift further in Ferrari’s favour in the next couple of months if Mercedes, yet again, fails to make a step that would be considered necessary or proof that it’s really got on top of this ruleset and can actually catch Red Bull.
 That’s what Mercedes really needs to provide Hamilton, to show him that everything they have achieved in the past can be achieved again.
 Especially if Ferrari starts to make proper gains.

-If Hamilton begins to think that Mercedes aren’t ever going to really get it together, or that the gap is too big to catch up in his final X years of racing in F1, then the boundaries in which Hamilton makes his decision change quite significantly.
+If Hamilton begins to think that Mercedes isn’t ever going to really get it together, or that the gap is too big to catch up in his final X years of racing in F1, then the boundaries in which Hamilton makes his decision change quite significantly.

 Of course, Hamilton may feel that the loyalty element trumps all, or he may feel that guaranteeing a life-long Mercedes ambassadorial position by staying put is a priority to consider.
 Maybe that would be at risk if he left for a couple of years right at the end of his career and went up against the brand instead.